leftymitt/leftymitt.com/_projects/us-election-dynamics.md

 </div>

 As implied before, the South exhibits different voting patterns.
-It is perhaps notable that its unflagging support for the Democratic party in the pre-Civil Rights era is not reflected as unflagging support for Republicans today.
+It is perhaps notable that its unflagging support for the Democratic Party in the pre-Civil Rights era is not reflected as unflagging support for Republicans today.

 A principal components analysis of states for every election yields further, non-initially biased information.
 Alaska, Hawaii, and Washington DC were excluded to increase the number of elections used in the analysis.